Hidde-Heijnen/mlmi-vault/010 - Classes/NLP/Lecture notes/lecture 2.md

 		- glance, glare, glimmer, gloom, gloss, glow
 - slide and slip have similar meanings, but sl- is not a morpheme

+**Compounds**: contain more than one root
+	- post-truth, railway, sunset

+**Multiword expression:** combinations of two or more words that exhibit